- Term Available: On-Demand

 - Learn how to incorporate children’s prior knowledge and home culture to build appreciation of more complex topics.

-- Practice incorporating children’s natural curiosity in the world around in unexpected way throughout the day.
+- Practice incorporating children’s natural curiosity in the world around in unexpected ways throughout the day.

 - Discover how to use everyday object to support children’s learning and engagement throughout your day.

-This course supports programs in meeting 1302.31 Teaching and the learning environment of the Head Start Program Performance Standards (HSPPS) in which a program must “…Teaching practices must…emphasize nurturing and responsive practices, interactions, and environments that foster trust and emotional security; are communication and language rich; promote critical thinking and problem-solving; social, emotional, behavioral, and language development; provide supportive feedback for learning; motivate continued effort; and support all children’s engagement in learning experiences and activities”
+This course supports programs in meeting 1302.31 Teaching and the learning environment of the Head Start Program Performance Standards (HSPPS) in which “…Teaching practices must…emphasize nurturing and responsive practices, interactions, and environments that foster trust and emotional security; are communication and language rich; promote critical thinking and problem-solving; social, emotional, behavioral, and language development; provide supportive feedback for learning; motivate continued effort; and support all children’s engagement in learning experiences and activities.”
+It also supports programs in meeting HSPPS 1302.30 in which a program must “deliver developmentally, culturally, and linguistically appropriate learning experiences in language, literacy, mathematics, social and emotional functioning, approaches to learning, science, physical skills, and creative arts.”

 Course Author